appfoundry/Reliant/README.md

 simplicity and light-weightness, I personally feel that basing a DI framework for a dynamic language on Guice is a bridge too far.
 It breaks down too many of the main goals of Guice, namely type safety.
-I'm not saying type safety is unimportant, I'm just saying that Objective C (and other dynamic languages for that matter) take a different approach.
+I'm not saying type safety is unimportant, I'm just saying that Objective-C (and other dynamic languages for that matter) take a different approach.

 - [Objection](http://objection-framework.org/ "AtomicObject Objection").
 Another DI
-framework for Objective C, based on Guice.
+framework for Objective-C, based on Guice.
 As stated before, the "binding" approach did look appealing to me at first, but after considering that the *type safety* isn't really there.
 But still, a very well made port.